PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "No?
 What do you mean no?
 You have come here as an *adventurer* -- as the Hero -- to rescue the damsel in distress.
 You must fight.
 That's how these things are done."

 "I'm not here for a fight.
 You stole her, fine.
-She is your property, but I thought perhaps we could make a a deal."
+She is your property, but I thought perhaps we could make a deal."

 "BUY ME!" protested Asarah, "is that your idea of chivalry?
 Buying the woman you love back from..."